-PFC Earl Maurice Conover was the son of Wyatt Conover & Ila Epperson-Conover.
+PFC Earl Maurice Conover was the son of Wyatt Conover and Ila Epperson-Conover.
 He was born on September 17, 1917, in Columbia, Kentucky.
-With his two sisters, he grew up on Jamestown Street in Columbia, Kentucky.
-He was a 1935 graduate of Columbia High School.
+With his two sisters, he grew up on Jamestown Street in Columbia, Kentucky, and was a 1935 graduate of Columbia High School.

 After high school, Earl opened a jewelry shop where he repaired watches.
 When Selective Service Registration became law on October 16, 1940, he registered for the draft and named his father as his contact person.
 He also indicated he was self-employed.
 Knowing that it was just a matter of time until he was drafted into the army, he enlisted in January 1941.
-He was sent to Fort Knox, Kentucky to train with the newly formed 17th Ordnance Company.
+He was sent to Fort Knox, Kentucky to train with the 19th Ordnance Battalion.
 Ironically, Earl sold his shop to another jeweler who was from Harrodsburg, Kentucky, the hometown of D Company, 192nd Tank Battalion.

 The company boarded the S.S.
 President Calvin Coolidge on September 8 at 3:00 P.M. and sailed at 9:00 P.M. for the Philippine Islands.
 To get the tanks to fit in the ship’s holds, the turrets had serial numbers spray painted on them and were removed from the tanks.
 They arrived at Honolulu, Hawaii, on Saturday, September 13 at 7:00 A.M., and most of the soldiers were allowed off the ship to see the island but had to be back on board before the ship sailed at 5:00 P.M.

 After leaving Hawaii, the ship took a southerly route away from the main shipping lanes.
 It was at this time that it was joined by the U.S.S.
-Astoria, a heavy cruiser, and an unknown destroyer.
+Astoria, a heavy cruiser, an unknown destroyer, and the U.S.S.
+Guadalupe a replenishment oiler.
 During this part of the trip, on several occasions, smoke was seen on the horizon, and the Astoria took off in the direction of the smoke.
 Each time it was found that the smoke was from a ship belonging to a friendly country.

 On February 1, he wrote a letter to his parents which they received in early April 1942.